 - Marrow Stimulation:

 - Such as microfracture, abrasion arthroplasty, and subchondral drilling.
-Small holes are drilled into the bone allowing blood and bone marrow cells to seep out creating a blood clot that forms repair tissue.
-The surgical techniques form a tissue that is closer to fibrocartilage rather than the more durable hyaline cartilage found in normal articular cartilage.
+Small holes are drilled into the bone, allowing blood and bone marrow cells to seep out.
+This creates a blood clot that forms repair tissue.
+The surgical techniques form closer to fibrocartilage tissue rather than the more durable hyaline cartilage found in normal articular cartilage.

 - Osteochondral Implants:

 - Autologous or Allograft.
 Healthy pieces of both cartilage and bone are placed into damaged areas, using a patient’s own tissue (osteochondral autograft, also called OATS®) or tissue from a cadaver (osteochondral allograft).